sillybytes/sillybytes/posts/whats_wrong_with_java.md

 while the *NullPointerException* comes from the JVM that...
 Well, has nothing left to do but crash...
 I don't see how is that any better.

-*NullPointerException* are terribly common in Java, and you have to hunt them down just as any null pointer dereference bug.
+*NullPointerException*s are terribly common in Java, and you have to hunt them down just as any null pointer dereference bug.
 And if you're thinking the actual benefit of this is having the *GC* taking care of the memory instead of having to remember to manually free memory, then you're wrong, there are ways to